neilg63/vehicle-xml-import/readme.md

 ## Routes

 * / => Rudimentary frontend listing
-* /api => JSON listing of all vehicles (yes I know in the world this would be paginated with filter options)
+* /api => JSON listing of all vehicles (yes I know in the real world this would be paginated with filter options)
 * /api/ingest => Read the Source XML and output data as a flattened JSON dataset
 * /api/ingest/save => Import the XML to our relational database and output results as JSON (same as above, but with a new items array)

 ## VueJS Frontend

 In my last couple of Vue projects I've used Webpack with nested components, each having its own subtemplate.
 However, I wanted to quickly integrate it into this project as a proof of concept only.
-I this loaded VueJS 2.0 and Axios from a CDN and combined logic which naturally belongs to components in the main Vue controller.
-I built two separate lists of makers with related models and of vehicles.
-The sidebar menu lets you filter by manufacturer or model.
+I thus loaded VueJS 2.0 and Axios from a CDN and combined logic which naturally belongs to separate components in the main Vue controller.
+The source data is then converted into lists of all vehicles, of makers with related models, fuel types and transmission types.
+The sidebar menu lets you filter by manufacturer, model, fuel type or transmission.

 ## Installation Notes